European-Unified-ID/EUID-docs/docs/getting-started/gs-opt-out.md

    | DSPs | The EUID Operator Service distributes information on all opted-out users to DSPs via a webhook provided for the purpose.
 For details, see [Honor User Opt-Outs](../guides/dsp-guide#honor-user-opt-outs).<br/>DSPs can also check the opt-out status of raw EUIDs using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint. |
    | Advertisers and data providers | The EUID Operator Service distributes opt-out information to advertisers and data providers via the [POST&nbsp;/identity/map](../endpoints/post-identity-map.md) endpoint.
 Another option is to check the opt-out status of raw EUIDs using the [POST&nbsp;/optout/status](../endpoints/post-optout-status.md) endpoint. |

-This workflow allows users to consent to the creation of EUID identifiers and manage their EUID consent and privacy settings through the Transparency and Control Portal.
+This workflow allows users to opt out of personalized advertising based on their EUID through the Transparency and Control Portal.

 ![User Trust Workflow](images/EUIDGlobalOptoutWorkflow.svg)